ctontario/slate/source/includes/_QuickSTART.md

 ```

 Updates an existing QuickSTART Site portion of an application in the system.
+If the site is completed, an error will be returned

 ### HTTP Request